 She glanced around the strung-out bar.
-The place was small and dark, especially the corner she had pressed herself into.
+The place was small and dark, deserted in the corner she had pressed herself into.
 The dim light above the bartender flickered furiously.
-There was no one sitting behind her.
 She took another deep breath.
 The smell of wainscot mixing with the tangy scent of leather settled her mind.

 The whiskey glass impacted forcefully on the wooden countertop.
 Heather froze.
 Red liquid danced lively between the crystal edges.
 A few drops had spilled over the rim.

-The woman looked angelic under the soft yellow light; her black eyes piercing Heather’s.
+Heather's eyes softened.
+She looked angelic under the yellow light; her black eyes piercing Heather’s.
 She swallowed and fumbled four dollars onto the counter.

 "Keep the change," she rasped.

-Her fingers slid over the wet rim and came back tinted red.
-Heather licked the residue off the tips and pushed the glass to the side.
+Her finger slid over the wet rim and came back tinted red.
+Heather licked the residue off the tip and pushed the glass to the side.

-She felt a vibration in her pocket; Heather’s hands shook as her phone screen lit up.
+Her pocket vibrated; Heather’s hands shook as her phone screen lit up.
+Nina had written.

 Already in Idaho?